 In 1718 the first chapel was built at Ilkeston (Trueman and Marston).

-At Ilkeston’s Manor Court in that year, William Richards and his wife, Miriam (nee Carrier, the widow of Michael Baguley), with Hannah Carrier, gave up 14 yards of a garden at the corner of Gipsy Lane (Anchor Row) and another lane to eight people ‘for the purposes of erecting a Chappell or Meeting house for a Society, Congregation, or Assembly of Presbyterian Dissenters from the Church of England’.
+According to Edgar Waterhouse, at Ilkeston’s Manor Court in that year, William Richards and his wife, Miriam (nee Carrier, the widow of Michael Baguley), with Hannah Carrier (the sister of Miriam ?) gave up 14 yards of a garden at the corner of Gipsy Lane (later known as Anchor Row) and another lane (later High Street) to eight people ‘for the purposes of erecting a Chappell or Meeting house for a Society, Congregation, or Assembly of Presbyterian Dissenters from the Church of England’.
 And in the year 1718/19 it appears that the premises were registered as a Place of Worship.

 Frank Burrows, a Bath Street bookseller and stationer, contributed a series of articles to the Ilkeston Pioneer in 1907, which contained an account of the history of the High Street Chapel and its ministers….